 It does take some preparation to enjoy the winter months.
-Four-wheel drive vehicles, snow tires or chains, a blade or snow blower, all just to stay mobile.
+Just to stay mobile we need four-wheel drive vehicles, tire chains, and a snowblower or snowplow - our neighbor has a John Deere tractor with an Erskine snowblower attachment and we just got a 1991 Dodge Cummins Turbo Diesel with a Boss 7’6” commercial snowplow.
 Typically our annual snowfall can range anywhere from 24 inches to 164 inches.
-So it’s best to be prepared for whatever Mother Nature brings out way.
+So it’s best to be prepared for whatever Mother Nature brings our way.

 The temperatures are dropping, the rain is falling, but we can’t sit back and enjoy the amazing burst of fall foliage just yet.

 To keep winter weather concerns at bay, a little preparation can go a long way.
-As the flakes start to fall (which is less than a month away), it’s important to get outside and ensure that our home is safe for us, our guests, neighbors and anyone else who stops by.
+Right now, for us, it’s important to get outside and ensure that our home and rigs are safe for us, our guests, neighbors or anyone else who stops by.
 While these tasks likely aren’t at the top of our favorite winter activities list, they will save us from bigger headaches as the season progresses.

-Before the snow flies, we need to get our propane tanks installed and filled; clear the ditches along the driveway; service the snow blower and snow mobiles (which belong to our neighbors); stock our vehicles with extra blankets, jumper cables, a tow rope, shovel, snowshoes, and some snacks and activities for the kids (just in case we get stuck in the snow); stock the pantry; and try to complete as many outside projects on the house as we can before the snow comes.
+Before the snowflakes start to fall (which is about a month away) we need to finish hauling, splitting and stacking firewood; clear the ditches along the driveway; service the snowblower; service the snowplow and Dodge truck; service our daily rigs; stock our rigs with extra blankets, jumper cables, a tow rope, shovel, snowshoes, and some snacks and activities for the kids (just in case we get stuck in the snow); stock the pantry; and try to complete as many outside projects on the house as we can before the snow comes.

 There’s no denying that there are some headaches that come along with winter.
 But if we try to be as prepared as possible, we will spend more time enjoying the season instead of laboring outside.